Tekateka/bikesharing/README.md

 # Summary
 Based on the data from August 2019, males were the primary users of bike in New York City.
 Most users use bike for work and to home that covers from 6-9a.m. and 4-7p.m.
-It can conclude that biking is the most popular activity in New York city in summer and it is an alterbative transportation method in the city.
+It can conclude that biking is the most popular activity in New York city in summer and it is an alternative transportation method in the city.

 # Further Analysis: